redis/redis-doc/commands/hdel.md

-Fields that don't exist within this hash are ignored.
+Fields that don't exist within this [Redis hash](/docs/data-types/hashes) are ignored.
 If _key_ doesn't exist, it is treated as an empty hash and this command returns `0`.